Edmund, who has succeeded in capturing Lear and Cordelia, orders his guards to take them away until he figures out what he's going to do with them.

 Edmund says also that now's not the most appropriate time to pass down judgment on Lear and Cordelia, seeing as how so many people are bleeding from battle wounds and counting up their dead friends.

-With the real battle over, however, the sisters' battle over the evil yet oh-so scrumptious Edmund intensifies.
-Regan claims Edmund as her future husband, and she and Goneril scuffle about it – in veiled terms, since Goneril's husband is standing right there.
+Albany tells Edmund that they're not equals in this war—Edgar is his subordinate, but Regan disagrees.
+This exchange sets off a tiff between the sisters over the evil yet oh-so scrumptious Edmund.
+Regan, who mentions that she isn't feeling so great, basically claims Edmund as her future husband, and she and Goneril scuffle about it—in veiled terms, since Goneril's husband is standing right there.

-Albany, annoyed that Edmund has risen so quickly in the world, reminds him that he's only some illegitimate son of a lord.
+Edmund tells Albany to butt out, and Albany reminds him that he's only some illegitimate son of a lord.

 Meanwhile, Regan's still belly-aching about how she's not feeling so hot.
 Goneril snickers and reveals to the audience that she's poisoned her sister.